Last updated on 23 August 2023

 Weight

-Free Screening Tests Under Healthier SG
+Fully Subsidised Screening Tests Under Healthier SG

 Healthier SG GPs therefore do not need to collect payments from SCs enrolled to their clinics for these screening tests.
 Instead, Healthier SG GPs should claim for the full remuneration using the same process and to the same bank account as for payments made under the SFL scheme.
-GPs are advised to check the enrolee’s eligibility for the screening subsidies using the subsidy eligibility tool for SFL in MOH Healthcare Claims Portal (MHCP).
+GPs are advised to check the enrollee’s eligibility for the screening subsidies using the subsidy eligibility tool for SFL in MOH Healthcare Claims Portal (MHCP).

 Details on GP remuneration for providing SFL screenings to eligible SCs can be found in the prevailing CHAS agreement.
-Details on the GP annual service fee can be found in the Healthier SG Enrolment Programme Agreement.
+Details on the GP Annual Service Fee can be found in the Healthier SG Enrolment Programme Agreement.